ElliotKillick/qubes-video-companion/README.md

 - [Zoom](https://zoom.us)

 ## Webcam Hardware Compatibility List (HCL)

+This is the list of webcams confirmed to work with Qubes Video Companion.

 The model of a given webcam can be found by running `v4l2-ctl --list-devices` in the virtual machine with the webcam device attached.